Azure/AzOps/docs/wiki/Azure-Pipelines.md

    > Note: Please follow above naming convention for parameter file creation.

 - Creating a Pull Request with changes to the `root` folder will trigger a validate pipeline.
 The validate pipeline will perform a What-If deployment of the changes and post the results as a comment om the pull request

-- Run the Push pipeline to apply the update.
+- Merge the Pull Request to trigger the push pipeline and deploy the changes
   ![Pipelines](./Media/Pipelines/Pipelines.PNG)